zibredlektab/Prestonduino/Preston_RS232/Readme.txt

 	setting up a level shifter.
 I'm also working on building a custom hardware solution for this to make it simpler.

+	4) The library currently only works with a hardware Serial connection, not SoftwareSerial.
+	In my initial testing, it seemed that SoftwareSerial wasn't reliable enough.
+I still want to go back and get soft serial working, but for now you'll need two hardware serial lines to do anything useful with the library, meaning Arduino Uno won't cut it.
+I recommend Arduino Mega.

-	4) See Preston_RS232.ino for an example of how to use PrestonDuino.
+	5) Otherwise, see Preston_RS232.ino for an example of how to use PrestonDuino.